 BSUI has separate MGA Agreements with the AmFam Issuing Carriers.
 Under these agreements, BSUI is permitted to issue insurance policies complying with the underwriting guidelines set forth therein, as well as cancel or non-renew such policies subject to certain terms set forth therein, on behalf of the AmFam Issuing Carriers and is also responsible for providing accounting, claims handling and other necessary services to the AmFam Issuing Carriers to support its respective regulatory, statutory and other compliance requirements.
 BSUI is entitled to a commission in exchange for these services, which is adjusted to equal cost for each month in accordance with the terms of the MGA Agreements such that there is no monetary impact to us as a result of the commissions to BSUI.
-Under the current MGA Agreements, in addition to termination rights upon the termination of the Quota Share Agreement, certain material operational changes to the parties' businesses, certain material breaches of the MGA Agreements or certain bankruptcy events, either party can terminate such agreement at the beginning of any calendar quarter occurring on the date that is two years after December 31, 2024 by providing written notice to the other party at least 180 days prior to such date.
-In connection with this offering, we expect that, subject to the receipt of all applicable insurance regulatory approvals, the terms of the MGA Agreements will be extended for five years from the date of the completion of this offering.
-All other material terms will remain the same as the existing MGA Agreements.
+Under the current MGA Agreements, in addition to termination rights upon the termination of the Amended and Restated Quota Share Agreement, certain material operational changes to the parties' businesses, certain material breaches of the MGA Agreements or certain bankruptcy events, either party can terminate such agreement at the beginning of any calendar quarter occurring on the date that is two years after December 31, 2024 by providing written notice to the other party at least 180 days prior to such date.
+In connection with our initial public offering, the terms of the MGA Agreements were extended for five years from May 23, 2024.